MarcusJRocco/Marcus-Rocco/README.md

 ============ Overview ============
 This responsive website highlights:
 - My academic and professional journey
-- Selected analytics and AI projects
+- Selected analytics, optimization, and AI projects
 - Key skills, tools, and certifications
 - Contact information and LinkedIn integration
 - The site is built entirely with HTML, CSS, and JavaScript, focusing on clean design, accessibility, and responsive layouts across desktop, tablet, and mobile devices.